dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3005: Art inspires learning and cultural reflection.
+### T3005: Creatives shape culture and enrich our minds with beauty, knowledge, and entertainment.

 |Support|
 |---|